smufa/disfluency-api/README.md

-# Disfluency Detection From Audio
+# Disfluency Detection From Audio as an API

-This repo includes a demo for running audio through the language, acoustic, and multimodal disfluency detection models.
+This repo includes an api for running audio through the language, acoustic, and multimodal disfluency detection models.
-It also includes preprocessing code for the Switchboard dataset, to align audio, transcripts, and disfluency labels (filled pauses, partial words, repetitions, revisions, and restarts) at the frame-level (every 20ms of audio).
+It also includes extra data such as loudness and pitch.
+This is a fork of https://github.com/amritkromana/disfluency_detection_from_audio.

 # Disfluency Detection Demo

 ## Dependencies

-The following packages are needed:
-- pandas==1.5.0
-- torch==1.12.1
-- torchaudio==0.12.1
-- transformers==4.22.2
-- whisper_timestamped==1.14.4
-- gdown==5.1.0
+Use uv to install dependencies.

 Use gdown to download the pretrained model weights and save to demo_models:
 ```